Information for Residents of

 Both analyzers show signal strength in db values.
 The higher number the better, but since these values are negative numbers, be aware that a -50 db signal strength is higher and better than a -70 db signal strength.

-Ideally you want 5 GHZ signal strength to be in the -60's or better.
+Ideally you want 5 GHz or 6 GHz signal strength to be in the -60's or better.
 Numbers in the -70's are acceptable, but when signal strength degrades to the -80's, that's marginal.
 Add an AP if you have signals in the -80's for commonly used areas of the house.